Kgo222/ClassroomClarity/notebooks/kaitlin/Notebook.md

 1. When the student logs out and logs back in, the LED arrrays never light up again: this was caused by a problem in the math were when the student logged out the LED math would get the ratingSum to 0 and then the math wouldn't work anymore.
 I fixed this by changing how the app handles a signout where instead of senting a current rating of 0 and the last rating to remove the student from the total sum, now it sends a current rating of 5 and the last rating so the microcontroller is reset to full LEDs.
 2. If a student sends more that 200 character, there would be overflow on the screen.
 Therefore I added a character limit to the text field.

+## Requirement and Verification for Mobile App Subsystem:

 # Team Meeting Notes
 ## 2/12/2025 Team Meeting
 - Worked on proposal and team contract